 In general, the use of oil-based paint has significantly decreased in the last couple of years.
 The primary reason for the decline would be a high content of VOCs (Volatile Organic Compounds).
 In other words, we tend to use less oil-based paint because of its toxic fumes.

-Nevertheless, oil-based deck paints can be a viable choice for many decks-owners.
+Nevertheless, oil-based deck paints can be a viable choice for many deck-owners.
 These paints can provide a durable finish, which can be hard to remove.

 Water-based deck paint